 There are three different environments.

 The test environment is much more powerful and should be used to verify a successful Riverty integration as you don't want to run into any unexpected issues, when switching Riverty live.
+Endpoint https://api.bnpl-pt.riverty.io/.
 To use the Test-Environment you will need a dedicated api key, which you will either receive in an e-mail from your integration manager or through the Merchant Portal.
-Endpoint https://api.bnpl-pt.riverty.io/
+Please note that for the test environment you get at least one API key per country,

 The Production-Environment is the place where the real incoming orders will happen.
-You will receive a dedicated api key for this environment from your integration manager, too.
+Endpoint https://api.bnpl.riverty.io/.
+You will receive at least one API key per shop and country.

 Recommended Integration Guide: